CumulusNetworks/docs/content/cumulus-netq-415/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

     {{<figure src="/images/netq/refresh-411.png" alt="refresh rate dropdown listng rate options of 1 minute, 2 minutes, and 5 minutes" width="150">}}

 To disable auto-refresh on individual cards, select the card's three-dot menu and click **Manual refresh**.
+The option to disable auto-refresh is not available on all cards.

 ## Related Information